My favorite Big Island snorkeling beach

-The direction the bay faces hides it's inner shoreline from the predominant coastal swells.
-That's a fancy way of saying that City of Refuge snorkeling is calm and has exceptional visibilty most of the year.
+Honaunau Bay, or City of Refuge as it’s sometimes referred to, is my favorite snorkeling beach on the Big Island.
+The direction the bay faces hides it’s inner shoreline from the predominant coastal swells.
+That’s a fancy way of saying that City of Refuge snorkeling is calm and has exceptional visibility most of the year.

 Honaunau Bay is overlooked by Puuhonua O Honaunau National Historic Park.
-This 182 acre Federal park preserves the historic site where ancient defeated warriors, non-combatants, and sacred law breakers found sanctuary.
-Hence the park's and bay's common name, The City of Refuge.
+This 182 acre Federal park preserves the historic site and Hawaiian temple where ancient defeated warriors, non-combatants, and sacred law breakers found sanctuary.
+Hence why the park and bay is commonly referred to as The City of Refuge.
 The grounds around the bay were home to powerful ali’i, or chiefs, of old.

 Near shore the average depth is only about 10 feet.
 Great for you because the abundance of sunlight reaching the bottom grows healthy gardens of coral.
 In case you didn’t know… fish LOVE coral.
 Parrot fish, tang, surgeon fish, moray eels, jacks, turtles… you name it, they’re here.
 Almost every Hawaiian fish you’ve seen in an aquarium and many more you won’t.